jmgress/usegenai/slides/Slides.md

 ---

-# Becareful on how you ask
+# Be careful on how you ask

 Use the word "like" or "something like" when asking to adjust the results of a response.